NilFoundation/zkLLVM/docs/manual/intermediate.md

 ===============
 ECDSA signatures are fairly common in most protocols ex Bitcoin/Ethereum.
 BLS signatures use different curve/computation which enables nicer properties such as signature aggregation.
 Signature aggregation allows for multiple parties to compute a single signature.
-ECDSA multisigs leak privacy as it is easy to identify a multisig public key and transactions leak data like the signer or scheme ex: 3 of 5 signatures and needs to be done onchain for each signature.
+ECDSA multi-sigs leak privacy as it is easy to identify a multi-sig public key and transactions leak data like the signer or scheme e.g: 3 of 5 signatures and needs to be done onchain for each signature.
 BLS signatures can be aggregated offline and appear no different from a traditional public key.
 Thus preserving privacy and reducing compute resources in verification.
-Threshold signatures take this aggregation a step further by assigning weights to each of the signatures and only considering a signature valid when a threshold is reached.
+Weighted threshold signatures take this concept a step further by assigning weights to each of the keys and only considering a signature valid when a threshold is reached.

-The example we will construct now is for a BLS weighted threshold scheme.
+The example we will construct is for a BLS weighted threshold scheme using the crypto3 library.

 Weighted BLS Threshold Signatures
 ==========

+The following pattern is used throughout the library.
+- Initialization : This phase involves creating the cryptographic object.
+Ex: Key-Pair.
+- Accumulation:  Accumulation is done (where needed) as a repeated set of operations involving the object on which an algorithm needs to be performed.
+- Finalisation: This steps requires accumulated data to be finalised padded before running an algorithm.

+Algorithms in the crypto3 library will carry out the above steps for the user.
+Algorithms can do operations such as signing , aggregating , verifying.

 Starting point to use any public key operations in crypto3 library is to create a cryptographic scheme.